 In addition, he has published more than 200 articles in such journals as the Journal of Economic Literature, Journal of Monetary Economics, Journal of Money, Credit, and Banking, Journal of Econometrics, Journal of Applied Econometrics, Journal of Business and Economic Statistics, Macroeconomic Dynamics, Journal of Banking and Finance, Journal of Economic Dynamics and Control, Economic Inquiry, Canadian Journal of Economics, Econometric Reviews, and Studies in Nonlinear Dynamics and Econometrics.

-Professor Serletis is currently an Associate Editor of four academic journals, Macroeconomic Dynamics, Energy Economics, Open Economies Review, and the Journal of Economic Asymmetries.
+Apostolos Serletis is currently President of the Society for Economic Measurement, Coeditor of Macroeconomic Dynamics and the Journal of Economic Asymmetries and Associate Editor of Energy Economics, the Open Economies Review, and the Cambridge Elements in the Economics of Emerging Markets.
 He has also served as Guest Editor of the Journal of Econometrics, Econometric Reviews, and Macroeconomic Dynamics.